elehcimd/pynb/README.md

 After running the notebook, the attribute `nb.args` contains the object returned by [ArgumentParser.parse_args](https://docs.python.org/2/library/argparse.html#argparse.ArgumentParser.parse_args) and can be used to handle additional user-defined options.
 E.g., `--print-ipynb`.
 If you want to handle user-defined parameters before calling `nb.run()`, you can call `nb.parse_args()` to initialize explicitly `nb.args`.

-There must be an exact match between the parameter names of the `cells` function and the attribute names of the object returned by [ArgumentParser.parse_args](https://docs.python.org/2/library/argparse.html#argparse.ArgumentParser.parse_args).
+There must be an exact match between the parameter names of the `cells` function and `argparse` attribute names.

 All notebook parameter values that have no default value must be provided from the command line.
 E.g., parameter `b` in the example above.